VishnuJG/team-7-Training/README.md

 ```

-#### Search API
+## Search API
-API to fetch all the products from the UNBXD search API
+Endpoint to fetch all the products from the UNBXD search API
 ```
 GET-
 GET /search?page=*&sort=* HTTP/1.1
 Host: localhost
 ```

-#### Ingestion API
+## Ingestion API
-API to push product details to the database
+Endpoint to push product details to the database
 ```
 POST-
 POST /ingestion HTTP/1.1